arnodelorme/wp15/usecase-2.1/README.md

 The Apptainer software is licensed under [BSD-3-Clause](https://apptainer.org/docs/admin/main/license.html).

+The code that is specific to the analysis pipeline is shared under the CC0 license.

 ### Executing the pipeline

 Executing the pipeline from the Linux command-line is done with the real input data like this: